Pruning Pepper Plants – How Prune Pepper Plants Right

 1. Identify plant nodes

 Nodes are like a crossroads along a pepper plant’s stem.
 They are important points from which new leaves and stems can grow.
-The long parts between nodes are simply called “internodes.”
+The long stems between nodes are simply called “internodes.”

 As a plant grows larger, the stems develop more and more nodes, shooting off more leaves, flowers and stems along the way.